 (ii) Is voided on the records of the transfer agent.

 (2) The term cancelled certificate facility means any location where securities certificates are cancelled and thereafter processed, stored, transported, destroyed or otherwise disposed of.

 (3) The term certificate number means a unique identification or serial number that is assigned and affixed by an issuer or transfer agent to each securities certificate.

-(4) The term controlled access means the practice of permitting the entry of only authorized personnel to areas where cancelled securities certificates are cancelled and thereafter processed, stored, transported, destroyed or otherwise disposed of.
+(4) The term controlled access means the practice of permitting the entry of only authorized personnel to areas where securities certificates are cancelled and thereafter processed, stored, transported, destroyed or otherwise disposed of.

 (6) The term destruction means the physical ruination of a securities certificate by a transfer agent as part of the certificate destruction procedures that make the reconstruction of the certificate impossible.

 (c) Written procedures.
-The written procedures required by paragraph (b) of this section at a minimum, shall:
+The written procedures required by paragraph (b) of this section at a minimum shall provide that:

-(1) Provide controlled access to any cancelled certificate facility;
+(1) There is controlled access to any cancelled certificate facility;

-(3) A record that is indexed and retrievable by CUSIP and certificate number that contains the CUSIP number, certificate number with any prefix or suffix, denomination, registration, issue date, and cancellation date of each cancelled certificate within the transfer agent's possession or control;
+(3) A record that is indexed and retrievable by CUSIP and certificate number that contains the CUSIP number, certificate number with any prefix or suffix, denomination, registration, issue date, and cancellation date of each cancelled certificate;

-(5) Require that the physical transportation of cancelled certificates be made in a secure manner and that the transfer agent maintain a record of the CUSIP number and certificate number of each certificate in transit;
+(5) The physical transportation of cancelled certificates be made in a secure manner and that the transfer agent maintain separately a record of the CUSIP number and certificate number of each certificate in transit;

-(6) Require, pursuant to a certificate destruction procedure, that authorized personnel of the transfer agent or its designee supervise and witness the intentional destruction of any cancelled certificate and retain copies of all records relating to certificates which were destroyed; and
+(6) Authorized personnel of the transfer agent or its designee supervise and witness the intentional destruction of any cancelled certificate and retain copies of all records relating to certificates which were destroyed; and

-(7) Provide for the reporting to the Lost and Stolen Securities Program in a timely and complete manner, pursuant to § 240.17f-1, any cancelled certificate that is lost, stolen, missing, or counterfeit.
+(7) Reports to the Lost and Stolen Securities Program be effected in a timely and complete manner, as provided in § 240.17f-1 of any cancelled certificate that is lost, stolen, missing, or counterfeit.

 (d) Recordkeeping.
-Every transfer agent subject to this section shall maintain records which demonstrate compliance with the requirements set forth in this section and which describe the transfer agent's methodology for complying with this section for three Start Printed Page 74402years, the first year in an easily accessible place.
+Every transfer agent subject to this section shall maintain records that demonstrate compliance with the requirements set forth in this section and that describe the transfer agent's methodology for complying with this section for three Start Printed Page 74402years, the first year in an easily accessible place.